moorelabvanderbilt/moorelabwiki/mouses/mouse-strains.md

 # B6.SAP-/-
 These mice are double knockouts for the SAP (SLAM-associated protein) gene, on a B6 background.

+Since the SAP gene is X-linked, males of this genotype are actually SAP-/y.

 ## Production
 We are not actively maintaining this strain.